Your people, my people

 “Where you die, will I die, and there will I be buried; the LORD do so to me, and more also, if anything but death part you and me.”

+Not every leaving in your life is a running-from.
 We tend to assume a break must be a flight — from something wrong, something harmful, something we are right to leave.
 But not every disconnect is an escape.
-Some are the opposite: a cleaving to something good that simply happens to cost you everything familiar.
+But some disconnects are the opposite: a cleaving to something good that simply happens to cost you everything familiar.
 Ruth's leaving is not driven by what she is running from.
 It is drawn by whom she has decided to belong to, and the price is her entire former world.
 This is the gentlest and sometimes the hardest break of all, because nothing forces it.
-No tyrant drives you out, no famine, no crisis.
-There is only love, asking whether you will bind yourself to it at the cost of the life you knew.
+No tyrant drives you out, no famine, no crisis, only love, asking whether you will bind yourself to it at the cost of the life you knew.

 That kind of leaving can feel reckless to everyone watching, the way Orpah's return felt wise.
 But the costly yes of love is not recklessness.
+Do not mistake the price for a mistake.
 Sometimes it is the most faithful step you will ever take, and the one God has waited longest to see you take.